aminland/eslint-plugin-coffee/README.md

 ## Editor compatibility
 ### Atom
-For linting to work in Atom, install the `linter-eslint` package and add `source.coffee` and `source.litcoffee` grammar scopes to your config:
+For linting to work in Atom, install the `linter-eslint` package and add `source.cjsx`, `source.coffee` and `source.litcoffee` grammar scopes to your config:
 ``` coffee
 "*":
   # ...